 Treating for Parasites

 I also recommend keeping them in a dark or dimly lit room.
-I allow a small amount of natural light to peek indirectly through a window.
+I allow a small amount of natural light to peek indirectly through a window to provide a natural daylight cycle.
 Absolutely no artificial light sources; this is a semi-fossorial nocturnal species, and light should only be provided through natural means to help them regulate.